Why A Company Is Willing To Be Upside Down Financially

 This revenue plan is crucial for MoviePass.
 It is, essentially, the only true way that the company has any chance in surviving the coming years.
 With the current plan, MoviePass pays theaters full price for their tickets only to resell them to customers for a massive discount.
 This is why the service seems to good to be true.
 It’s great for theaters.
 It’s great for consumers.
 It is not that great for MoviePass.

 The company is actually losing money at a startling rate, barely staying afloat due to new age survivalist tactics.
 Whereas businesses used to raise money before growing themselves, MoviePass chooses to play to the same tune of Netflix and Spotify (obvious behavior given Mitch Lowe’s work history with both Netflix and Redbox).
-They raise enough money month to month to fund their losses while, at the same time, they continue to monetize their user base.
+They raise enough money month to month to fund their losses while, at the same time, they continue to monetize data to benefit their user base.
 They skipped the fundraising all together and went straight to harvesting a loyal base of consumers.
 This is a daunting method to rely on, especially for a company that has yet to break even in cash flow.

 The Ends May Justify The Means